We’ll do our best to provide answers.

 When should I arrive?

-For your first visit, be sure to arrive 10 minutes before class.
+For your first visit, be sure to arrive at least 15 minutes before class.
 That way you can learn the ropes, grab a spot and hydrate.
 You’re gonna need a bigger water bottle!

 What should I bring?